 As an alternative approach for 3-stage 2BP we propose a set covering formulation with column generation.
-The formulation is based on the ideas from Gilmore and Gomory [8,9], Pisinger and Sigurd [22,25], and the ILPs from the previous section.
-For a recent survey about selected topics in column generation see Lübbecke and Desrosiers [16].
+The formulation is based on a Dantzig-Wolfe decomposition [6] of the ILP from the previous section and ideas from Gilmore and Gomory [8,21] and Pisinger and Sigurd [16,17].
+For a recent survey about selected topics in column generation see Lübbecke and Desrosiers [22].